metamoof/digitalgarden/src/site/notes/Blog/Mastodon, two weeks on.md

 I'm also seeing the replies before the original tweet.
 This is quite frustrating, as I tend to click through, read the original tweet or thread, and then go back and I have to scroll through everything I've just read as part of my timeline, adding noise.

-There's a lot of tooting at the moment about algorithms, and I'm not certain that much of it makes sense, but there are a few things that would make the timeline nicer to read.
+There's a lot of tooting at the moment about algorithms, and I'm not certain that much of it makes sense, but there are a few things that would make the timeline nicer to read by fixing the above niggles.

+There's also the post visibility issue.
+As far as I can tell, the orthodoxy is that replies should be made unlisted, especially on threads, but that is spottily implemented in clients, and requires a lot of education of users, especially those that have come over from twitter, so I'm unconvinced it's a good solution.

 ## I picked the wrong server
 I had spent part of the week just trying to find the right community for me to join.
 I wasn't really sure what server to go for, but I was wary of picking the wrong one, as I view it as a sort of surname, and I didn't want to be identified forever as "a geeky queer" or "radically pro-foss" or a number of other things that [my friend Matt seems to find helpful](https://fosstodon.org/@mattyames/109366533003991511).
 I ended up going for [mas.to](https://mas.to/) because the name was short, I figured that it would at least be easy to write all over the place.